TheMoxyFoxy/legends-and-lore-rulebook/content/pages/classes/warrior.md

 # Warrior
 Warriors are masters of combat, able to use one or more melee weapons with great effectiveness in battle.
 Most warriors choose to specialize in one weapon, such as greatswords, a sword and shield, lances, or twin swords.
 Though they focus on melee combat, there are many types of warriors, all with different goals and focuses.

 At level 1, warriors gain a new resource, Stamina, with a maximum amount equal to their warrior level.
-Many of their skills use Stamina, which regenerates at an amount equal to your Strength.
-Whenever you end your turn without using Stamina, you regenerate again.
+Many of their skills use Stamina, which regenerates at an amount equal to your Strength at the end of your turn.
+Whenever you end your turn without using Stamina, you instead regenerate twice.

 You also gain these abilities: